peterjwest/html_validator/README.md

 - Ask John Resig about weird regex
 - Log CDATA/comment sections in cdata
 - Parse comment end tag

+#The Parser

+Here I'll explain how the parser works, some of the intricacies of HTML, and how they are handled by the parser.

+#Doctypes

+Here I'll explain the format of the doctypes.

 #HTML Doctype Bugs